Skip to main content

 But there's still plenty of room and need for adding talent, especially of the cost-controlled variety.

-Armed with the 27th overall pick in the 2026 NFL Draft, the first of six scheduled selections, general manager John Lynch won't have a swarm of assets at his disposal to land prospects.
-And the draft board could go one of several different ways long before the Niners' number is called for the first time.
+Armed with the 27th overall pick in the 2026 NFL Draft, what was the first of six scheduled selections before trading down with the Miami Dolphins to No. 30 overall, general manager John Lynch didn't have a swarm of assets at his disposal to land prospects.
+And the draft board could've gone one of several different ways long before the Niners' number was called for the first time.

 Nevertheless, it's a critical draft for San Francisco, especially with an aging roster core and several remaining needs.